 If your discharge was more than 15 years ago, or if you are requesting a correction to your military records, you must complete DoD Form 149, the Application for Correction of Military Records.

 My staff is always available to assist you with issues that you may be experiencing with your VA or military issues.
-If you cannot find the answer to your questions through the above links or would like my office to contact the Department of Veterans Affairs or Department of Defense on your behalf, please complete my Privacy Release Form and email it to: firstname.lastname@example.org.
+If you cannot find the answer to your questions through the above links or would like my office to contact the Department of Veterans Affairs or Department of Defense on your behalf, please complete my online Privacy Release Form.
 My staff will be happy to provide you with all possible assistance.